Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-Importantly, in all of these simulations, for fixed hyperparameters (e.g.~maximum configuration size $l_{\rm max}$, MPS message passing rank $r$, and annealing time $t_{a}$), the methods we use to contract tensor networks such as $\langle \psi \vert \psi \rangle$, $\langle \psi \vert \sigma^{z}_{i} \vert \psi \rangle$, and $\langle \psi \vert \sigma^{z}_{i} \sigma^{z}_{j} \vert \psi \rangle$ scale linearly in the number of qubits.
-As shown in Fig.~\ref{fig:DWaveErrorvsSystemSize}, for the system sizes where we can verify a ground truth and using computational resources that are linear in the system size, the errors in the three-dimensional lattices, at worst, grow only modestly in the system size while in the two-dimensional case they are decreasing.
-For a fixed annealing time the correlation length, and therefore the bond dimension, are expected to be finite and obey Kibble-Zurek scaling and our results appear to reflect this.
-As such, we also find the bond dimension required to reach a fixed error increases with the annealing time due to the increased correlation length.
+Importantly, in all of these simulations, for fixed hyperparameters (e.g.~maximum configuration size $l_{\rm max}$, MPS message passing rank $R$, and annealing time $t_{a}$), the methods we use to contract the tensor networks in our simulations scale linearly in walltime with the number of qubits (see fig.~\ref{fig:Timing}).
+As shown in Fig.~\ref{fig:DWaveErrorvsSystemSize}, for the system sizes where we can verify a ground truth and using computational resources that are linear in the system size, the errors in the three-dimensional lattices, at worst, grow only modestly in the system size whereas in the two-dimensional case they are decreasing.